any-docs/css/content/guides/colors/using_relative_colors/index.md

 #### CSS

 Below we are only showing the CSS that sets the palette colors.
-Note how, in each case, descendant selectors are used to apply the correct {{cssxref("background-color")}} to each child `<div>` for the chosen palette.
-We care more about the position of the `<div>`s in the source order than the type of element, so we have used {{cssxref(":nth-child")}} to target them.
+Note how, in each case, descendant selectors are used to apply the correct `background-color` to each child `<div>` for the chosen palette.
+We care more about the position of the `<div>`s in the source order than the type of element, so we have used `:nth-child` to target them.

 In the last rule we've used the [general sibling selector (`~`)](/en-US/docs/Web/CSS/Reference/Selectors/Subsequent-sibling_combinator) to target the unused `<div>` elements in each palette type, setting [`display: none`](/en-US/docs/Web/CSS/Reference/Selectors/Subsequent-sibling_combinator) to stop them being rendered.